-In a new pot, place 2 tablespoons of extra virgin olive oil over medium heat.
-When the oil is hot, carefully transfer tomatoes to the pot.
+In a new pot, place 2 tablespoons of extra-virgin olive oil over medium heat.
+When oil is hot, carefully transfer tomatoes to the pot.
 Add a pinch of salt and chili flakes.

-While the tomatoes are cooking, prepare the basil-garlic oil.
-Take a small saucepan and place the remaining 1/4 cup of extra virgin olive oil in the pan.
+While tomatoes are cooking, prepare basil-garlic oil.
+Take a small saucepan and place the remaining 1/4 cup of extra-virgin olive oil in the pan.
 Add garlic cloves, basil, and chili flakes.
-Slowly heat to allow the flavors to transfer to the oil.
-When the garlic is lightly browned, remove from the heat.
+Slowly heat to allow the flavors to transfer to oil.
+When garlic is lightly browned, remove from heat.
 Allow to cool for 5 minutes.
-Strain the oil and combine with the tomato mixture.
+Strain oil and combine with tomato mixture.